Sami Saif

 Sami Martin Saif (born 1972) is a Danish award-winning documentary filmmaker.

-Sami Saif graduated from the National Film School of Denmark in 1997 having made the short The UFO War.
+Saif graduated from the National Film School of Denmark in 1997 having made the short The UFO War.
 He then started work on Danish broadcaster DR mainly in the TV Children and Youth Department.

-In 2000, Sami Saif directed The Video Diary of Ricardo Lopez, based on the final days of Ricardo Lopez who was obsessed with Icelandic singer-songwriter Björk.
+In 2000, Saif directed The Video Diary of Ricardo Lopez, based on the final days of Ricardo Lopez who was obsessed with Icelandic singer-songwriter Björk.
 He followed it up with the documentary Family co-directed with Phie Ambo, that won Saif and Ambo multiple awards.
-It is a touching journey seeking to find his missing father aided by his then-girlfriend, Phie Ambo.
+The film follows Saif's search for his missing father, aided by his then-girlfriend, Phie Ambo.
 Other films winning or being nominated for awards were Dogville Confessions (2003) and Tommy (2010) about singer, composer and musician Tommy Seebach.